LucasNovaes/phpAuthorsRank/README.md

 2 - Copy the file (page_rank.php) for "../wp-content/themes/your_theme_name".

-3 - Open page and check.
+3 - Create new page on website with Model > Rank

-:)
+4 - Save and see the result.

 = = =